ecfm/CMU-MultimodalSDK/next_steps.md

 Small updates

 0. fixing the MOSEI labels file
-1. releasing raw data for MOSEI
+1. announcing raw data release
 2. release mosi covarep
-3. update pom standard folds, new covarep for POM
+3. new covarep for POM
 4. implementation of passive align, comparison between computational sequences, and intersect/union.
+5. implementing the metadata update to contain the feature names

 Long-term